 Section Summary Associated Audit Events and Features 2.1 Always change vendor-supplied defaults and remove or disable unnecessary default accounts before installing a system on the network.
-Server Events: Failed Logins Security Changes DDL Administrative activities Privileged Users User defined events Database Events: Security DDL Administrative activities DML SQL statement S Sensitive columns Before-After data change Privileged users 2.2 Develop configuration standards for all system components.
+Server Events: Failed Logins Security Changes DDL Administrative activities Privileged Users User defined events Database Events: Security DDL Administrative activities DML SQL statement S Sensitive columns Before-After data change Privileged users Server Events: Failed Logins Security Changes DDL Administrative activities DDL Administrative activities DDL Administrative activities DDL Administrative activities Privileged Users Database Events: Security Changes DDL Administrative activities Privileged Users Database Events: 2.2 Develop configuration standards for all system components.
 Assure that these standards address all known security vulnerabilities and are consistent with industry-accepted system hardening standards.
 3.4 Render PAN unreadable anywhere it is stored (including on portable digital media, backup media, and in logs) by using any of the following approaches: One-way hashes based on strong cryptography, (hash must be of the entire PAN) Truncation (hashing cannot be used to replace the truncated segment of PAN) Index tokens and pads (pads must be securely stored) Strong cryptography with associated key-management processes and procedures.
 6.2 Ensure that all system components and software are protected from known vulnerabilities by installing applicable vendor-supplied security patches.
 Install critical security patches within one month of release.
 8 Assigning a unique identification (ID) to each person with access ensures that each individual is uniquely accountable for his or her actions.
 When such accountability is in place, actions taken on critical data and systems are performed by, and can be traced to, known and authorized users.
-Server Events: Failed Logins Security Changes DDL Administrative activities Privileged Users Database Events: Security DDL Administrative activities DML SQL statement S Sensitive Columns

 Section Summary Associated Audit Events and Features 8.5.4 Immediately revoke access for any terminated users.
-Server Events: 10 Track and monitor all access to network resources and cardholder data-logging mechanisms and the ability to track user activities are critical.
+Server Events: Security Changes Administrative activities Database Events: Security 10 Track and monitor all access to network resources and cardholder data-logging mechanisms and the ability to track user activities are critical.
 The presence of logs in all environments allows thorough tracking and analysis if something does go wrong.
 Determining the cause of a compromise is very difficult without system activity logs.
 See subsections 10.1 Implement audit trails to link all access to system components to each individual user.
-Server Events: Failed Logins Administrative activities Privileged Users activity Database Events: None 10.2 Implement automated audit trails for all system components to reconstruct the following events: 10.2.1 All individual user accesses to cardholder data 10.2.2 All actions taken by any individual with root or administrative privileges 10.2.3 Access to all audit trails 10.2.4 Invalid logical access attempts 10.2.5 Use of identification and authentication mechanisms 10.2.6 Initialization, stopping, or pausing of the audit logs 10.2.7 Creation and deletions of system-level objects Server Events: Failed Logins DL Database Events: DDL DML Sensitive Columns 10.3 Record at least the following audit trail entries for all system components for each event: • 10.3.1 User identification • 10.3.2 Type of event • 10.3.3 Date and time • 10.3.4 Success or failure indication • 10.3.5 Origination of event • 10.3.6 Identify or name of affected data, system component, or resource Server Events: Failed Logins Privileged Users activity Database Events: Security DDL DML Sensitive Columns
+Server Events: Failed Logins Administrative activities Privileged Users activity Database Events: None 10.2 Implement automated audit trails for all system components to reconstruct the following events: 10.2.1 All individual user accesses to cardholder data 10.2.2 All actions taken by any individual with root or administrative privileges 10.2.3 Access to all audit trails 10.2.4 Invalid logical access attempts 10.2.5 Use of identification and authentication mechanisms 10.2.6 Initialization, stopping, or pausing of the audit logs 10.2.7 Creation and deletions of system-level objects Server Events: Failed Logins DDL Database Events: DDL DML Sensitive Columns 10.3 Record at least the following audit trail entries for all system components for each event: • 10.3.1 User identification • 10.3.2 Type of event • 10.3.3 Date and time • 10.3.4 Success or failure indication • 10.3.5 Origination of event • 10.3.6 Identify or name of affected data, system component, or resource Server Events: Failed Logins Privileged Users activity Database Events: Security DDL DML Sensitive Columns